Project-MONAI/tutorials/active_learning/liver_tumor_al/README.md

 # Active Learning Simulation Tutorial For Liver & Tumor Segmentation

 Active learning (AL) is a machine learning framework that can serve as a data selection engine given an unlabeled pool of data.
 Active learning provides uncertainty estimation capabilities for trained deep learning models.
-In brief the models are able to assess about which predictions they are under or over confident.
+In brief the models are able to assess which predictions they are under or over confident.
 Based on the confidence the most relevant data for annotation can be selected.
-Thereafter annotation the labeled data is added to training pool of data for the model.
+Thereafter annotation of the labeled data is added to the training pool of data for the model.

 This tutorial provides a toy example of active learning for liver and tumor segmentation from 3D CT volumes.
 Exploratory notebooks on how to visualize uncertainty/confidence of model as provided as well.